How to calculate and improve monthly recurring revenue (MRR)

 Customers pausing subscriptions, paying for subscriptions with credits rather than money, using discounts or maybe stopping add-ons that they previously had all factor into contraction MRR.

-This might seem awfully similar to downgrade MRR, but the difference is that contraction MRR takes into account other reasons your monthly revenue may decrease.
-Downgrade MRR focuses solely on money lost due to downgrading a subscription plan for a lower-cost one.
+This might seem awfully similar to a downgrade MRR, but the difference is that contraction MRR considers other reasons your monthly revenue may decrease.
+Downgrade MRR focuses entirely on money lost due to downgrading a subscription plan for a lower-cost one.

-For example, perhaps you offer a 50% one-time monthly discount to 20 of your most loyal customers.
-Each customer’s monthly cost will likely vary, but let’s say they all have a premium subscription plan that costs USD80 per month.
+For example, you offer a 50% one-time monthly discount to 20 of your most loyal customers.
+Each customer’s monthly cost will likely vary, but let’s say they all have a premium subscription plan that costs $80 per month.
 You can find your contraction MRR by taking these steps:

-3. Note that your contraction MRR is USD800 for that month.
+3. Note that your contraction MRR is $800 for that month.

 Churn MRR

-Churn MRR is the revenue your business loses from subscription cancellations within one month.
+Churn MRR refers to the revenue your business loses due to subscription cancellations within one month.

-For example, maybe 12 customers who pay USD200 per month for their subscriptions end up cancelling.
-Your churn MRR for that month is 12 x USD200 = USD2,400.
+For example, maybe 12 customers who pay $200 per month for their subscriptions end up cancelling.
+Your monthly churn MRR is $2,400.

 Net new MRR